Ptolemy2002/react-proxy-context/lib/README.md

 #### Parameters
 - `contextClass` (Object): The class of the context to use.
 This is the class that was created using `createProxyContext`.
 - `deps` (Array): An array of dependencies to listen to.
 If any of these properties on the context change, the hook will re-render.
 If this is falsy, any mutation will trigger a re-render.
 You can also specify a function that returns a boolean to determine whether to re-render (provided with the same arguments as `onChange` would be and a 4th argument that is the current value of the context).
+- `onChange` (Function): A function that is called whenever the context is changed.
+The first parameter is the property that was changed (null if it was reassignment), the second parameter is the current value of the property, and the third parameter is the previous value of the property.
+This is useful for listening to changes in the provider's parent component.
 - `listenReinit` (Boolean): Whether to listen to full reassignments of the context and re-render when they occur.
 Default is `true`.

 #### Returns